s8sg/kafka-connect-zookeeper/README.md

 #### Instructions for running
 ------------------------
-1. Run zookeeper somehow.
+1. Run zookeeper somehow
     ```
     Here are instructions on how to run it using docker.
     $ docker run -d --name zookeeper -p 2181:2181 confluent/zookeeper
     ```
-    We are going to use te same zk for Kafka and for the ZK connector.
+    We are going to use te same zk for Kafka and for the ZK connector

 2. Download and run kafka 0.9.0 locally by following the instructions at http://kafka.apache.org/documentation.html#quickstart
     ```